 Be Cautious!
 Never make a mistake of linking a Ugandan issued card to a Kenyan PayPal account.
 Doing so will get your account immediately banned by PayPal.

 Method 3: Receive and withdraw PayPal funds In Uganda Using Payoneer

 Payoneer is a New York based financial services company that allows users to send and receive digital payments.
 A user can send or receive funds directly in their bank account, on their Payoneer master card or Payoneer e-wallet.
 The Payooner card is free and can be shipped to your address for free.

 This method only works for people who have Payoneer accounts that were created before 2014.
 PayPal discontinued the service due to too many PayPal fake accounts that had been created and linked with Payoneer.
 In fact, PayPal to Payoneer is the only method Ugandans can use to withdraw PayPal money directly to their bank bank accounts.

 But even after the service was discontinued, you can still use it by employing extra tweaks.
 To get started, you will need to Open a US PayPal account and provide a real address of a US citizen.
 You can do so through a friend living in the US or via VPN.
 If you signup from a Ugandan IP address, it will not be possible to link your Payoneer Master card with your PayPal account.

-Once you have created your US PayPal account, create a Payoneer account as well, and ensure that the information both accounts is the same.
-Load at least $3 on your Payoneer account.
+Once you have created your US PayPal account, create a Payoneer account as well, and ensure that the information on both accounts is the same.
+Deposit at least $3 on your Payoneer account.
 PayPal will require your account to have at least $3 in order to verify it.

 If you have the Payoneer MasterCard, you can also cash out the money through any MasterCard supported ATM machine in Uganda.